learn-co-students/sinatra-forms-params-readme-walkthrough-dumbo-web-091619/README.md

 ## Objectives

 1. Build a basic HTML form
-2. Connect an HTML form to a Sinatra application via the `method` and `action` attributes
+2. Connect a HTML form to a Sinatra application via the `method` and `action` attributes
 3. Build a `POST` route in Sinatra's application controller to accept data from a form via params.
 4. Define params as a Ruby hash containing form data.